Skip to main content

 Account Menu

-There you will be able to connect to your worker's websocket endpoints, set custom launch flags, and configure session parameters.
+From here, connect to your worker's WebSocket endpoints, set custom launch flags, and configure session parameters.

 Alternative Debugging Approaches

-For libraries like Puppeteer and Playwright, we recommend using our Hybrid automation feature which allows you to:
+For Puppeteer and Playwright, use the Hybrid automation feature to:

 • Stream remote headless browsers to users via a shareable URL